-ECH 2033 Literacy for Children/Families / 3 credits (3 lec.)
+ECH 2033 Literacy for Children/Families

 Examines the importance of reading in the home and its impact on young children.
 Emphasis is on the assessment of literacy in the home setting.
-Also examined are literacy training programs and their application, along with practical assistance for parents or other care-givers of young children to enhance their skills and resources for use with their children.
+Also examined are literacy training programs and their application, along with practical assistance for parents or other caregivers of young children to enhance their skills and resources for use with their children.

-ECH 2043 Art, Music, and Creative Movement / 3 credits (3 lec.)
+ECH 2043 Art, Music, and Creative Movement